Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/selecting.rst

 .. figure:: /images/Object-Selection-001.jpg

-   Unselected object in black, selected object in orange, and active object in yellow
+   Unselected object in black, selected object in orange, and active object in yellow.

 - In *Object mode* the last (de)selected item is called the "Active Object"